 Do you have a home with multiple storeys?
 Robot vacuum cleaners could get damaged as most cannot distinguish between staircases!

 There are, however, certain models of robot vacuums that can sense when they are on the edge of a staircase and pull back!

 Keep an eye out for robot vacuum cleaners like that!

-Robot vacuum cleaners run on batteries as they are cordless.
+Robot vacuum cleaners run on batteries as they are cordless vacuums.

-To get the most out of your robot vacuum in terms of area covered, make sure that you opt for a robot vacuum cleaner with superior battery life.
+To get the most out of your robot vacuum, opt for superior battery life.

 Keep in mind that if the navigation system and mapping of your robot vacuum are better, it will use less power running around in circles!